Find Grad Schools

 Geographic Diversity

-Students from other countries are interested in Library Science, too.
+Americans aren’t the only ones with an interest in Library Science.
 About 1.0% of those with this major are international students.

 How Much Do Library Science Majors Make?